 Guinea pigs have poor eyesight, and when a large shadow reaches over them, it’s their instinct to run and hide from a potential predator.
 However, it can be quite stressful for piggies and people alike!

 My favorite way to move my guinea pigs to and from the cage is using the carrier method.
 All you do is take a small pet carrier (a little soft-sided carrier works perfectly) and place it in their cage.

 If you don’t have a carrier, you can also use a closed bed or cuddle cup and just pick them up in their bed (be sure to cover the entrance so they don’t try to jump out in midair!)

 To get your guinea pig to go in, show your piggy some of their favorite treats, and then put the food inside the carrier.

 If your guinea pig is too skittish to follow the food into the carrier, you can place the carrier in their cage and take all their hidey houses out of the cage.
 A nervous guinea pig will quickly gravitate to the carrier.
 Draping a blanket partway over the carrier door can also make it more inviting for a skittish guinea pig.

-Something I like to do with most of my new guinea pigs is keep them in a guinea pig-proofed space in a playpen or exercise pen full time.
-I usually do this for at least a few weeks, and sometimes a couple of months until I feel like they’re pretty comfortable around me and less skittish.
+Something I like to do with many of my new guinea pigs is keep them in a playpen or exercise pen full time.
+I usually do this for a few weeks or a month until I feel like they’re pretty comfortable around me and less skittish.

-I set up their playpen like I would a cage, with a couple of hidey houses, a food bowl, a water bottle, a waterproof mat to protect the floor, and some fleece blankets.
+I set up their playpen like I would a cage, with a couple of hideouts, a food bowl, a water bottle, a waterproof mat to protect the floor, and some fleece blankets.

 I find this to be the easiest way to bond with my guinea pigs.
 It’s easy to spend time with them throughout the day without the hassle of setting up a free-roam space and getting them out of the cage every time.
 They also get used to me walking in and out of the room, around their pen, etc.